LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `add-tag-to-event <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/add-tag-to-event>`_ branch.
-If you want to verify what code this video ends with, check out the `display-tags <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tags>`_ branch.
+   The starter code for this video is found at the `add-tag-to-event branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/add-tag-to-event>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `display-tags branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tags>`_.
+As always, code along to the videos on your own ``CodingEvents`` project

 .. todo: Add display tags video

 Displaying Tags in the Detail View - Text
 -----------------------------------------

-We want an event's tags to be displayed on its details view.
-So let's start in ``EventsController``.
+We want an event's tags to be displayed on its detail view, so let's start in ``EventsController``.
 The ``Detail`` method needs to pass in tag data for the given event.
 To do this, we must query ``context.EventTags`` and pass the resulting list of ``EventTag`` objects into the ViewModel's constructor.

 .. sourcecode:: csharp
    :lineno-start: 92